 The 20 painted churches of Texas, all inscribed in the National Register of Historic Places, are scattered throughout Central Texas.
 Four of these lovely buildings are located near each other and are easily accessible to the public.
 Although they’re all in different tiny towns (like Dubina, population 44), they are informally known as the painted churches of Schulenburg, which is the largest town nearby.

-About 80 miles southeast of Austin, visiting the churches near Schulenberg makes for an easy day trip.
+About 80 miles southeast of the capital, visiting the churches near Schulenberg makes for an easy day trip from Austin.
 On the opposite side of Austin, Fredericksburg is also home to a painted church that is easy to visit most days of the week.
 Take a look inside these five sensational buildings, which can be visited in a fun road trip across Central Texas.

 St. John the Baptist